svhooren/CV-2019/README.md

 # Experiences and Projects

+## Master's Thesis
+Thesis in electoral geography: "What are the links between electoral behavior and the spatial distribution of social classes at the intra-urban level?
+In particular, can we observe geographical differences between neighborhoods dominated by middle classes?" with Distinction                                                                                           2019
 ## Internship at [Champs Libres](https://www.champs-libres.coop) (1 month)
 Part of the LIDAXES's project, actualising the accumulation flow layer for Wallonia.
 GIS and IT.
 2018
 ## Scientific Project